-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (1200 hours) - Full Time 5-day 35 Weeks 43 Weeks Cosmetology (1200 hours) - Part Time 4-day 60 Weeks 75 Weeks Cosmetology (1300 hours) - Full Time 5-day 38 Weeks 47 Weeks Cosmetology (1300 hours) - Full Time 4-day 65 Weeks 81 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology (1200 hours) - Full Time 5-day 35 Weeks 45 Weeks Cosmetology (1200 hours) - Part Time 4-day 60 Weeks 79 Weeks Cosmetology (1300 hours) - Full Time 5-day 38 Weeks 49 Weeks Cosmetology (1300 hours) - Full Time 4-day 65 Weeks 85 Weeks

-The maximum time frame allowed for transfer students who need less than full course requirements or part-time students will be determined based on 125% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 125% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and may be terminated from the program.
 Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.